• Feb 21, 2025

 9. Panchgani, Maharashtra

 Panchgani is nestled amidst the Sahyadri mountain range in Maharashtra.
 It is a picturesque hill station in India known for its panoramic vistas and pleasant climate.
-Renowned for its verdant tableland and strawberry farms, the town has been a favored retreat since the colonial times.
+Renowned for its verdant tableland and strawberry farms, the town has been a favoured retreat since colonial times.
 Apart from its natural beauty, Panchgani is celebrated for its esteemed educational institutions.

-Top Attractions: Sydney point, Parsi Point, Kates Point
+Top Attractions: Sydney Point, Parsi Point, Kate's Point

 Best time to visit: September to May